Close

 Coping with a colostomy can be emotionally and psychologically challenging for patients.
 Some ostomates may experience anxiety, self-esteem issues, or concerns about body image.
 Don’t feel alone, reach out and talk to someone such as your Stoma Care Nurse, friends or family and loved ones, they can make a significant difference in helping individuals adapt to these changes.

-For more helpful advice following your stoma surgery, please visit our stoma care advice centre.
+For more helpful advice following your stoma surgery, please visit our stoma care advice centre or explore our blog section.

 Why not try these colostomy products?